grapa-dev/grapa/docs-src/docs/sys/file.md

 f.setfield("user1", "name", "John Doe");
 name = f.getfield("user1", "name");
 /* Returns: 0x4A6F686E20446F65 */
+nameStr = name.str();
+/* Returns: "John Doe" */
 ```

+**Note**: When reading from filesystem files, Grapa doesn't know the data format, so content is returned in hexadecimal format.
+Use `.str()` to convert to readable string format.
+For database operations where data types are stored, Grapa may return properly typed data.

 ## setfield(name, field, value)
 Writes structured data to a file or database record.